unisonweb/unison/docs/birthday-kata.md

   today: Date
 ```

-Abilities can sort of be thought of as providing interfaces, and interfaces in turn can be thought of as providing commands.

 Let's walk through what these abilities are doing:
 1) `MessageService` is an ability that provides the interface for a single command `send`. `send`'s type signature can be read as "a function that takes a message and returns a (same) message, requiring the `MessageService` ability."
 2) `EmployeeRepository` provides the interface `fetchAllByBirthday` which takes a `Day` and a `Month` pair and returns a list of `Employees`, requiring the `EmployeeRepository` ability.